Why Is My Dog's Blood Pressure Abnormal ?

 Chronic kidney failure is the most common cause of elevated blood pressure in dog.
 Up to 80% of dogs with kidney (glomerular) disease are reported to have higher than normal blood pressure.
 Sudden kidney failure (acute renal failure) is a less common problem – but it can have the same effect.

 In cats, hyperthyroidism and kidney failure are high on the list of causes.
-An overactive adrenal gland (Cushing’s disease) , adrenal or pituitary tumors (those that produce aldosterone or growth hormone respectively) can also elevate your pet's blood pressure.
+An overactive adrenal gland (Cushing’s disease over half of Cushing's disease dogs are said to have high blood pressure [ref]) , adrenal or pituitary tumors (those that produce aldosterone or growth hormone respectively) can also elevate your pet's blood pressure.

 Increased blood pressure can also be a side effect when your pet has diabetes.